 In connection with the Plan, Charter was required to prepare projected financial information to demonstrate to the Bankruptcy Court the feasibility of the Plan and our ability to continue operations upon emergence from bankruptcy.
-Charter filed projected financial information with the Bankruptcy Court most recently on May 7, 2009 and furnished it to the SEC, and as part of the Disclosure Statement approved by the Bankruptcy Court.
-The projections reflect numerous assumptions concerning anticipated future performance and prevailing and anticipated market and economic conditions that were and continue to be beyond our control and that may not materialize.
+Charter filed projected financial information with the Bankruptcy Court most recently on May 7, 2009 as part of the Disclosure Statement approved by the Bankruptcy Court.
+The projections reflect numerous assumptions concerning anticipated future performance and prevailing and anticipated market and economic conditions that were and continue to be beyond our control.
 Projections are inherently subject to uncertainties and to a wide variety of significant business, economic and competitive risks.
-Our actual results will vary from those contemplated by the projections for a variety of reasons, including the fact that, given our emergence from bankruptcy, we have adopted the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 852, Reorganizations ("ASC 852"), regarding fresh start accounting.
-As indicated in the Disclosure Statement, the projections did not apply fresh start accounting provisions and as a result, variations from the projections may be material.
-The projections have not been incorporated by reference into this prospectus, and neither the projections nor any version of the Disclosure Statement should be considered or relied upon in connection with the notes offered hereby.
+Neither the projections nor any version of the Disclosure Statement should be considered or relied upon.
+After the date of the Disclosure Statement and during 2009, we recognized an impairment to our franchise values because of the lower than anticipated growth in revenues experienced during the first three quarters of 2009 and an expected reduction of future cash flows as a result of the economic and competitive environment.

-Because our consolidated financial statements will reflect fresh start accounting adjustments made upon emergence from bankruptcy, and because of the effects of the transactions that became effective pursuant to the Plan, financial information in our future financial statements will not be comparable to our financial information from prior periods.
+Because our consolidated financial statements reflect fresh start accounting adjustments made upon emergence from bankruptcy, and because of the effects of the transactions that became effective pursuant to the Plan, financial information in the post-emergence financial statements is not comparable to our financial information from prior periods.

-Upon our emergence from bankruptcy, we adopted fresh start accounting in accordance with ASC 852, pursuant to which our reorganization value, which represents the fair value of the entity before considering liabilities and approximates the amount a willing buyer would pay for the assets of the entity immediately after the reorganization, will be allocated to the fair value of assets and liabilities, other than deferred taxes, in conformity with ASC 805, Business Combinations.
-The amount remaining after allocation of the reorganization value to the fair value of identified tangible and intangible assets will be reflected as goodwill, which is subject to periodic evaluation for impairment.
-In addition, under fresh start accounting the accumulated deficit will be eliminated.
-In addition to fresh start accounting, our consolidated financial statements will reflect all effects of the transactions contemplated by the Plan.
-Thus, our future statements of financial position and statements of operations data for periods prior to our adoption of fresh start accounting and prior to accounting for the effects of the reorganization.
+Upon our emergence from bankruptcy, we adopted fresh start accounting pursuant to which our reorganization value, which represents the fair value of the entity before considering liabilities and approximates the amount a willing buyer would pay for the assets of the entity immediately after the reorganization, was allocated to the fair value of assets.
+The amount remaining after allocation of the reorganization value to the fair value of identified tangible and intangible assets is reflected as goodwill, which is subject to periodic evaluation for impairment.
+Further, under fresh start accounting, the accumulated losses included in member's deficit were eliminated.
+In addition to fresh start accounting, our consolidated financial statements reflect all effects of the transactions contemplated by the Plan.
+Thus, our balance sheets and statements of operations data are not comparable in many respects to our consolidated balance sheets and consolidated statements of operations data for periods prior to our adoption of fresh start accounting and prior to accounting for the effects of the reorganization.